Jerry Finn: Career

 Finn forged a particularly strong bond with Blink-182 in the late 1990s.
 He first worked with the band to record "Mutt" for the American Pie soundtrack, after which he produced their breakthrough album Enema of the State and they chose to "never work with anyone else again."
 According to writer James Montgomery, "[Finn] served as an invaluable member of the Blink team: part adviser, part impartial observer, he helped smooth out tensions and hone their multiplatinum sound."
 When recording sessions became contentious, Finn would often smooth over differences with humor, advice, and a new perspective, according to bassist Mark Hoppus.
 "Recording can get pretty monotonous, but at least we could laugh with Jerry.
 A pretty typical day would involve multiple takes for one part of one song, and then everyone would get naked and jump on Jerry," he said.
 He subsequently returned to produce The Mark, Tom, and Travis Show (2000), Take Off Your Pants and Jacket (2001) and Blink-182 (2003).
 He also produced the 2002 self-titled debut album by Box Car Racer, which featured guitarist Tom DeLonge and drummer Travis Barker, and co-produced and mixed When Your Heart Stops Beating (2006) by +44, which featured Hoppus and Barker.
+He was approached to produce DeLonge's follow-up band, Angels & Airwaves, but reportedly declined.

 Finn co-produced AFI's major-label debut Sing the Sorrow (2003), which has been called a "landmark in the post-hardcore genre."
 Alternative Press wrote that "None of it would've been possible had Jerry Finn not manned the boards and polished the band's previously metallic sound into spike-covered punk-rock candy cane."
 In his later years, Finn worked with Morrissey on his best-selling You Are the Quarry (2004).
 Morrissey was introduced to Finn via a mutual friend and was effusive about his work: "He made me feel very confident.
 He's not easily pleased and he's not prepared to be overwrought.
 He knows exactly what he wants to do."
 Finn's last production credits included Decemberunderground (2006) by AFI, Music from Regions Beyond (2007) by Tiger Army, and Years of Refusal (2009), for which he reunited with Morrissey.